Ookla: Early U.S. 5G is up to 7.5 times faster than 4G with Qualcomm’s X50

 The numbers notably aren’t consistent from city to city, though.
 While Ookla saw an average of 1.138Gbps on Verizon’s 5G network in Providence, Rhode Island, compared with 101Mbps on its 4G network there, the speed in Chicago was only 873Mbps.
 Sprint’s city averages were closer, ranging from 246Mbps in Atlanta to 296Mbps in Houston, but its peaks ranged more significantly, from 605Mbps to 724Mbps.

 Ookla suggests that the Snapdragon X50’s numbers are just the start for 5G performance, as the X55 is coming to phones later this year, starting with the U.S. versions of Samsung’s Galaxy Note 10+ 5G.
 The X55 will add support for dynamic spectrum sharing, frequency division duplex spectrum allocation, and low-band (600/700MHz) 5G, all of which could enable carriers to utilize previously under-tapped radio frequencies to deliver high-speed 5G services.
-Additionally, Samsung might also add additional antennas to the Note 10+ 5G to enable more carrier aggregation, a feature that combines frequency bands to deliver faster long-distance 5G coverage.
+Additionally, Samsung might also add antennas to the Note 10+ 5G to enable more carrier aggregation, a feature that combines frequency bands to deliver faster long-distance 5G coverage.